Best water bottle for MTB – stay properly hydrated without a riding pack

 How do you clean your water bottle?

-The best thing you can do for bottles is to immediately rinse them with soap and water following a ride.
-No matter how exhausted you might be, take a few minutes to put a little soap and hot water in your bottles, give them a shake, then squeeze soap and water through the valve, and finally rinse thoroughly.
-Those few minutes will save you lots of hassle later and make sure nothing starts growing in your bottles.
-After that initial rinse then you can think about a more thorough cleaning.
+The best thing you can do for your MTB water bottles is to immediately rinse them with soap and water following a ride.
+No matter how mundane this seems or how tired you might be, it only takes a few minutes to put a little soap and hot water in your bottle, even get the dishwasher brush inside, and then rinse thoroughly so they are ready for your next ride.
+There's nothing worse than finding your last ride's leftover drink still in your bottle.

-The first thing to keep track of is what your particular bottle can tolerate.
-A dishwasher can be an excellent way to get a bottle clean but the high heat can also destroy a bottle, so check to see what yours can handle.
-Along the same lines, some bottles can handle a good scrubbing while others only need a rinse.
+If you want to do a deep clean, a dishwasher can be an excellent way to get a bottle clean, just beware of the high heat as it can also destroy a bottle, so check to see what yours can handle.

 How often do you need to replace your bottle?